kedholmmoch/Dr-Mario-JS/README.md

 ##### LEGAL

 Art and music assets used in this project are for educational purposes only.
-Art and Music assets are property of Nintendo.
+Art and music assets are property of Nintendo.

-The Dr. Mario sprites were ripped courtesy of Black Squirrel and Dr. Nitro via mariouniverse.com.
+The Dr. Mario sprites were retrieved courtesy of Black Squirrel and Dr. Nitro via mariouniverse.com.

-The Dr. Mario theme and 'Fever' audio files were ripped courtesy of Indogutsu, Slick Mandela, and nensondubois via zophar.net.
+The Dr. Mario theme and 'Fever' audio files were retrieved courtesy of Indogutsu, Slick Mandela, and nensondubois via zophar.net.